 Governor Kemp continued, “With Senate Bill 202 Georgia will take another step toward ensuring our elections are secure accessible and fair.
 We quickly began working with the House and Senate on further reforms to make it easy to vote and hard to cheat.
 The bill I signed into law does just that.
 First and foremost, S.B.
 202 replaces the signature match process with a state issued ID requirement to request and submit an absentee ballot.”

 The issue of requiring state identification (ID) is one of the most hotly contested issues today.
 Democrat Party supporters contend that ID makes it difficult for poor people and people of color to vote.
 This new law requiring ID that was passed by the Georgia Senate and House and signed by the Governor may alienate many current constituents.
 This may threaten the political future of these lawmakers, particularly the governor who may become a target of the opposition party.
+To many people the Governor is a true hero.

 “When voting in person in the state of Georgia you must have a photo ID.
 It only makes sense for the same standard to apply to absentee ballots as well by moving to a state-issued ID requirement instead of a signature match,” the Governor explained.